starwisp/Civizard-tileset-archeology/README.md

 <b>Text saved from VRAM with Retroarch.</b>

-So we now have the font file(s), some strings from Civizard's executable ("Wizards.exe") and a cursory look at the game's text composition algorithm.
+So we now have some of the font files, some strings from Civizard's executable ("Wizards.exe") and a cursory look at the game's text composition algorithm.
 Let's see if we find more.

 _________